NatePad/SERN-Auth-Template/README.md

 As a web developer working on multiple applications that require authentication, I want a template that I can utilize to quickly and efficiently add standardized authentication to any of my applications.

-The live app is hosted by Heroku at [sern-auth-template.herokuapp.com](https://sern-auth-template.herokuapp.com/).

 ## Description:

 This template uses the **MVC** design pattern.